 Born in Belfast, Northern Ireland, Church lived in London until her family migrated to Australia when she was 8 years old.
 She has a Bachelor of Arts degree from the Australian National University in Canberra and has completed graduate studies in media and law at the University of Canberra.

-Church is married with three young children.
+Church is married with three children.

 Follow Rosemary on Twitter: @rosemaryCNN.